 For those who are already burpee pros, it’s time to increase the intensity by using push-up burpees instead.
 The concept is simple.
 Perform a burpee as usual, but complete a push-up after you hop back into a plank position.
 Muscle & Fitness has a seriously tough workout that alternates this variation with strength-training moves like squats, kettlebell swings, and tricep dips.
 You should move through the workout as fast as possible, but not at the expense of correct form.

 4. The Bedroom Bodyweight Workout

 While most hotel fitness centers have come a long way in the last decade or so, there’s never a guarantee you’ll have access to all your usual equipment.
-This is why every health-conscious jet setter should have a few bodyweight workouts committed to memory.
-Consider this nine-move circuit from STACK your newest addition.
+Consider this nine-move circuit from STACK the bodyweight workout you must have.

 The workout itself is divided into three different circuits of three exercises each.
 You’ll complete the prescribed number of repetitions for each move before going directly into the next.
 Once you’ve completed all three moves in a circuit, you’ll rest for 30 seconds before repeating the process two more times.
 Give yourself a full minute of rest before transitioning into the next circuit.

 Another one for seasoned gym buffs, this circuit from BuiltLean ups intensity by adding a set of dumbbells to a push-up burpee.
 This small change will make the move significantly more difficult.
 You’ll also do mountain climbers and double unders with a standard jump rope.
 Because this workout is designed to maximize your burn in a tiny amount of time, you don’t get any rest between exercises.
 After completing one round, take a two-minute breather, then repeat the circuit at least two more times.

 6. The Burpee Variation Workout